 2) To the right of the Wi-Fi network you’re connected to, tap on the blue i button to show more advanced settings.

-4) Tap on the Return key on your keyboard and your Wi-Fi connection will reset after successfully connecting with the new DNS server.
+4) Tap Save and your Wi-Fi connection will reset after successfully connecting with the new DNS server.

 Congratulations!
 You’ve just changed your DNS server on your iOS device.